xk1234/tp/docs/DeveloperGuide.md

 * 2b.
 The user provides tags with invalid format.
     * 2b1.
 AddressBook shows an error message.
       Use case resumes at step 1.
 * 2c.
-No contacts are currently shown.
+No persons are currently shown.
     * 2c1.
 AddressBook shows an error message.
       Use case resumes at step 1.